CopterExpress/clover/docs/en/contributing.md

 TODO
 -->

-## Your project with Clever
+## Your project with Clover

-If you have implemented your own interesting project using clever, you can add an article about it in section "Clever-based projects".
+If you have implemented your own interesting project using clever, you can add an article about it in section "Clover-based projects".

 <!-- TODO -->